No musician should struggle with hunger or homelessness

 Clubs are closing, gigs are paying less and less, and changes in technology are making life harder for career artists.

 When age, illness, or disaster threatens a long career, many have nowhere to turn.
 These musicians have been saving us with their music our entire lives.
-These are dignified people who never ask for help.
+These are dignified people who never think to ask for help.
 Our lifesaving programs turn despair in to hope.

 Musicians who have made a living playing blues, jazz, and roots music know they can call our office at any time or walk through our doors for help in solving an emergency.
 We average 30 individual musician emergency cases a day and approximately 9,000 assists every year.
 We prevent homelessness with housing assistance, keep artists healthy with pro bono medical care and provide financial support that keeps the lights on and food on the table.